bgamari/ghc-wiki-import/status.md

 - [
   Our performance dashboard](http://ghcspeed-nomeata.rhcloud.com) (experimental) monitors changes in the performance of GHC itself, and of programs compiled by GHC, with a per-commit granularity.
 - [
   Harbormaster](https://phabricator.haskell.org/harbormaster) is a part of Phabricator, which builds all GHC commits and incoming patches for testing.
-To find out more, see the [wiki:Phabricator](phabricator) page.
+To find out more, see the [wiki:Phabricator/Harbormaster](phabricator/harbormaster) page.

 ## Biannual status reports